-TRC Environmental Corporation has prepared this Invasive Species Control Plan (ISCP) on behalf of CHPE, LLC and CHPE Properties, Inc. (collectively CHPE and Certificate Holders) for the Champlain Hudson Power Express Project (the "CHPE Project" or "Project") Hudson River Pre-Lay Mattressing Environmental Management and Construction Plan (EM&CP Segment 19).
+TRC Environmental Corporation has prepared this Invasive Species Control Plan (ISCP) on behalf of CHPE, LLC and CHPE Properties, Inc. (collectively CHPE and Certificate Holders) for the Champlain Hudson Power Express Project (the "CHPE Project" or "Project") Hudson River Cable Installation Environmental Management and Construction Plan (EM&CP Segment 19B).
 The CHPE Project involves the construction of approximately 339 miles of high voltage direct current underground and underwater transmission cable from Montreal, Quebec, to Queens, New York.
 It will bring 1,250 megawatts of renewable energy into New York by Spring 2026, to replace the use of fossil fuels and reduce carbon emissions.
 The proposed Project will provide enough power for more than 1 million homes, along with numerous environmental and economic benefits, to millions of residents in New York State communities.

 The CHPE Project includes two separate segments of submarine cable to be located in the Hudson River.
 The first submarine cable segment, referred to herein as the "Cementon-Stony Point Hudson Marine Segment," is approximately 67.6-miles long and begins in the Hamlet of Cementon, Town of Catskill, Greene County, New York and ends in the Town of Stony Point, Rockland County, New York.
-This segment may also be referred to as the "Upper Hudson Marine Segment" in other CHPE documentation.
 The second submarine cable segment, referred to herein as the "Congers-Harlem Hudson Marine Segment," is approximately 21.7-miles long and begins in the Hamlet of Congers, Town of Clarkstown, Rockland County, New York and ends at the mouth of the Harlem River.
-This segment may also be referred to as the "Lower Hudson Marine Segment" in other CHPE documentation.

-The invasive species control measures that will be employed for pre-lay mattressing activities within the Hudson River are described herein and are consistent with Section 21.0 of the 2012 BMP Document.
-In an effort, where feasible, to limit the introduction and spread of invasive species, Best Management Practices (BMPs) will be employed when performing work activities.
+The invasive species control measures that will be employed for cable installation activities within the Hudson River are described herein and are consistent with Section 21.0 of the 2012 Best Management Practices (BMPs) Document.
+In an effort, where feasible, to limit the introduction and spread of invasive species, BMPs will be employed when performing work activities.
 This ISCP identifies procedures that will be incorporated into routine work practices to prevent the introduction and spread of invasive species.